Gaetano Donizetti: Personal life

 During the months he spent in Rome for the production of Zoraida Donizetti met the Vasselli family, with Antonio initially becoming a good friend.
 Antonio's sister Virginia was at that point 13.
 She became Donizetti's wife in 1828.
 She gave birth to three children, none of whom survived and, within a year of his parents' deaths—on 30 July 1837—she also died from what is believed to be cholera or measles, but Ashbrook speculates that it was connected to what he describes as a "severe syphilitic infection."

 By nine years, he was the younger brother of Giuseppe Donizetti, who had become, in 1828, Instructor General of the Imperial Ottoman Music at the court of Sultan Mahmud II (1808–1839).
 The youngest of the three brothers was Francesco whose life was spent entirely in Bergamo, except for a brief visit to Paris during his brother's decline.
 He survived him by only eight months.

 Critical reception

 After the death of Bellini, Donizetti was the most significant composer of Italian opera until Verdi.
 His reputation fluctuated, but since the 1940s and 1950s his work has been increasingly performed.
 His best known operas today are Lucia di Lammermoor, La fille du régiment, L'elisir d'amore and Don Pasquale.
+Giuseppe Mazzini praised Donizetti’s operas for embodying the spirit of the Risorgimento, viewing them as expressions of Italian identity and cultural pride.